 A tapering program slowly steps down the user’s dosage of the drug, allowing their body to gradually readjust.
 The tapering process can take several weeks.
 Withdrawal symptoms still occur, but they’ll be much more mild.

 During the tapering process, a user’s doctor may substitute Librium with a different benzo that has a longer half-life—such as diazepam (Valium)—to assist with rebound symptoms.
 Valium can also be used to manage severe symptoms in the acute phase of withdrawal, such as psychosis.
 Other non-benzodiazepine medications may also be used to help manage rebound symptoms and insomnia, such as Clonidine, Propanolol, melatonin, Vistaril, and eszopiclone (Lunesta).

 Treatment For Librium Addiction

 Receiving professional treatment at an inpatient treatment center or an outpatient program will offer Librium users a safe and supportive environment for their recovery.
 Treatment programs that offer medically assisted detox will make withdrawal from Librium more comfortable, increasing the user’s chance of achieving sobriety.

-For help finding a Librium treatment program, please contact a treatment specialist.
+For help finding a Librium treatment program, please contact a treatment provider.